 A catheter was inserted into an artery in your groin or your arm.
 Then it was carefully guided up to your heart.
-The catheter was inserted through an artery in your groin or your arm.
 Once it reached your heart, the catheter was placed into 2 different arteries that deliver blood to your heart.
 Then contrast dye was injected.
 The dye allowed your doctor to see any areas in your coronary arteries that were blocked.

 If you had a blockage, you may have had angioplasty and a stent placed in your heart during the procedure.